ingla/aws-kotlin-intro/README.md

   `CLI profile name` to a shorter name, e.g. `sand`.
   - The result of the configuration can be seen in file `~/.aws/config`

-- Reactivate access from terminal (after activating PIM access)
+- Every time you reactivate PIM access, you also need to log in from terminal:
   > aws sso login --profile [profilename]

 #### Deploy to AWS using CDK ####